Harvard-Neutrino/SIREN/README.md

 route, use `python -m pip wheel . --no-build-isolation --no-deps`.
 Native dependencies must already be available too.
 The CMake Python installer belongs to the `PythonPackage` component; native component installs do not invoke pip.
 A full install still includes Python when `SIREN_PYTHON_PACKAGE=ON`.
-Installing to a different prefix leaves packages in the build interpreter's environment intact.
-Installing into that interpreter's own prefix replaces the previous wheel, including removed files and metadata.
+The installer checks pip's actual package directories.
+For a destination virtual environment, it uses that environment's Python and requires the build's Python implementation and minor version.
+The destination interpreter must have pip.
+Replacement removes old files and metadata; a fresh prefix without its own interpreter can receive an isolated installation.
+An existing installation in such a prefix requires its matching interpreter instead of layering another wheel over it.
+Shadowed or mismatched installations fail explicitly before replacement.
-`DESTDIR=/staging/root cmake --install build` stages Python under the same root as the native install.
+`DESTDIR=/staging/root cmake --install build` stages Python under the same root as the native install, without uninstalling from any interpreter.
+Use a fresh staging destination; an overlap with the live Python installation is rejected.
 Installation reports wheel failures;
 it does not silently continue after a failed Python installation.

 Local wheels still require their external native dependencies, such as CFITSIO